 The Mavic Air has plenty of autonomous flight features and can be controlled through hand gestures, which is also a feature of the Spark and Mavic Pro.
 It received a 9 in this metric and performed as well as the Mavic Pro.
 Despite its size, it didn't get pushed around much in high winds and still managed to hit its top speed of 42 mph.
 The Air's gimbal began to struggle to get clear footage facing forward past 25 mph.
-You can see how the Air stacked up against the rest of the pack in the chart below.

 The Air has forward, backward, and downward obstacle avoidance, while both the Mavic Pro and Spark lack backward obstacle sensors.
 The backward obstacle avoidance is especially helpful for using intelligent flight modes where you have to estimate distances of objects behind the drone.

 Being as portable as the Spark and packing as much of a cinematic punch as the Mavic Pro makes the Mavic Air an unparalleled travel drone.
 This earned the Air a 9 out of 10 when it comes to portability — tying for the Spark for the best of the bunch.